oleksiisedun/jdy-41/README.md

 - Resending the instruction if no response is received
 - No need to provide instruction's head and terminator

+## Notes
+- After setting parameters module should be rebooted.
+Otherwise it will return old values when reading parameters.
+- Module ignores first instruction after power on.
+This bug is handled by tool.

 ## Usage
 ```
 npm start configure-parameters 04 00 09 A0 66 77 88 55 01 00